jpnm561/HAR-UP/README.md

     methods

-This is a string array, stating the methods with theri abbreviations (e.g. 'RF').
+This is a string array, stating the methods with their abbreviations (e.g. 'RF').

+### Concepts

+For feature selection, training and validation different sensor combinations (or experiments) were taken into account.
+To keep order, we started using each experiment's name (the **concept**) as a differentiator.

+You'll be able to select which experiments or concepts you are working with at the moment by modifying the variable:

+    concept

+This is a string array, stating the used experiments (e.g. 'IMU_Head_IR' could be used to name an experiment consisting of IMU, the ECG and infrared sensors).

 ## Our process